Reich: Etymology

+Reich is comparable in meaning and development (as well as descending from the same Proto-Indo-European root) to the English word "realm" (via French reaume 'kingdom' from Latin regalis 'royal').

 The German noun Reich is derived from rīhhi, which together with its cognates in rīce, ríki, and reiki is derived from a Common Germanic rīkijan.

 The English noun survives only in the compounds bishopric and archbishopric.